zeit-io/api-docs/README.md

 The ZEIT.IO API consumes and produces JSON!
 XML and other formats are not supported!

-## Time values

-Time values are always stored as Integer in the database and represent the seconds.
-If a user records a `time_record` of one hour, ZEIT.IO will store the value of 3600 as `time_record.duration` in the database.
-Because 3600 seconds is equal to one hour.
-The UI is responsible for formating the values in a human readible way.

 ## Currency values

 ZEIT.IO supports multiple currencies and calculates various currency values.